loading...

 • Duration: 10 minutes

-The walk to the Dragon Point Overlook is just a third of a mile round-trip, and it’s a great place for seeing pegmatite and for watching the sunset.
+The walk to Dragon Point Overlook is just a third of a mile round trip, and it’s a great spot to get a close look at the canyon’s streaks of pink pegmatite—especially when the setting sun lights up the cliffs.

 16. Sunset View